Home / Comparisons / Rocket Languages vs Babbel

 Replay the audio lessons for practice

-However, audio lessons literally make up three-quarters of the Rocket program content.
-To me, this verbalization is about the most powerful way of truly internalizing a new language and becoming comfortable with it.
+Audio lessons literally make up three-quarters of the Rocket program content.
+To me, doing lots of listening is the most powerful way of truly internalizing a new language until you’re actually comfortable with it.

-You just have to hear a lot of your target language.
-Plus, one of the coolest parts of the Rocket audio lessons is that when you’re done, you can then play the underlying conversation that the lesson is built around in real time and play the part of one of the two actors.
-Bottom line, they’re really effective.
+You have to hear a lot of your target language.
+And one of the coolest parts of the Rocket audio lessons is that when you’re done, you can then replay the underlying conversation that the lesson is built around in real time and take the part of one of the two actors.
+You’r practicing the exact kinds of conversations that you probably want to have in real life.
+Bottom line, their lessons definitely work.

 Pronunciation Feedback